canonical/netplan/doc/netplan.md

 ``parameters`` (mapping)

 :    Customization parameters for special bridging options.
-Using the
+Unless otherwise
-     NetworkManager renderer, parameter values for time intervals should be expressed in milliseconds; for the systemd renderer, they are interpreted to be in seconds unless a time suffix (such as "ms" for milliseconds) is specified.
-Time values are passed directly to the backend.
+     specified, parameter values for time intervals should be expressed in milliseconds, but can also be expressed in seconds using a time suffix (such as "s" for seconds, "ms" for milliseconds).

      ``ageing-time`` (scalar)
-     :    Set the period of time to keep a MAC address in the forwarding database after a packet is received.
+     :    Set the period of time (in seconds) to keep a MAC address in the forwarding database after a packet is received.
 This maps to the AgeingTimeSec= property when the networkd renderer is used.